 - In overall good health

 - Do not have a pre-existing medical condition which could interfered with your healthy healing

 - Open to the results of a facial contouring surgery

-If you have had a prior rhinoplasty and are unhappy with its appearance or have difficulty breathing through your nose, please contact my Irvine office and schedule a consultation.
+If you have had a prior rhinoplasty and are unhappy with its appearance or have difficulty breathing through your nose, please contact my Irvine or Beverly Hills offices and schedule a consultation.
 Feel free to ask any questions you have.
 I’d love to answer them and determine if revision rhinoplasty is an option for you.

 This procedure varies depending on the correction(s) sought and the results of the initial procedure.
 However, revision rhinoplasty often requires additional cartilage in order to reshape the nose and/or restore a functional airway.
 This essential ‘building material’ is often lacking or missing in a secondary rhinoplasty, as it is often used or removed during the first procedure.
 Depending where on the nose the cartilage is needed, additional cartilage may be obtained by using ear or rib cartilage.
 The tissue found deep in the hair bearing scalp of the temples is another useful grafting material to help camouflage or soften irregularities.

 Each patient’s nose and facial structure is unique.
 The focus of a revision rhinoplasty may need to be on the upper or middle third of a patient’s nose, or on the tip, bridge, or airways of the nose.
 Dr. Yoo will perform the procedure with either an open incision, which is made to the skin between the nostrils, or a closed incision, which is concealed within the nostrils.
 A closed incision is often best suited for small-scale changes; this type of incision may be ideal for some patients, but in general Dr. Yoo prefers an open suture.
 This location allows him the best access, heals well, and is not prone to scarring.